 Related species: C. pectinata Pall.
 Ex DC. (sometimes listed as a subspecies of C. impatiens)

 Rapidly invading forested areas along rivers in eastern Minnesota, narrowleaf bittercress is raising concerns about its invasive potential.
-It is not known how narrowleaf bittercress was introduced to North America from Eurasia where it was first reported in New England.
-Narrowleaf bittercress was not reported in Minnesota until 2008.
+It is not known how narrowleaf bittercress was introduced to North America from Eurasia.
+It was first reported in the US in New England in 1916.
+The first report in Minnesota was in 2008.
 By 2009, multiple discrete infestations were reported in several counties.

 Minnesota Department of Agriculture (MDA), 625 Robert Street N, St. Paul, MN 55155-2538, email@example.com